 San Diego County subpoenas journalist Kelly Davis

 Freelance reporter Kelly Davis was subpoenaed by attorneys representing San Diego County, California, on November 9, 2017.
 She was ordered to testify at a deposition and turn over materials related to her reporting on the high number of deaths in San Diego County jails.
-On February 2, 2018, a federal magistrate judge quashed the subpoena.
+On February 2, 2018, a federal magistrate ruled in favor of Davis, defeating the subpoena.

 Davis has been writing about deaths in San Diego jails for years.
 In 2013, while working at San Diego City Beat, she and colleague Dave Maass reported that San Diego County had the highest inmate mortality rate out of California’s largest jail systems.
 Since then, her reporting has been cited in a number of wrongful death lawsuits and complaints filed against San Diego County.